You can see like 4 bridges just from this view point!

 Quick video:

 I can't imagine wearing an outfit like this, as a woman - to play baseball!
+The boys got to handle some of the professionals' bats:

 The thing they kept saying was how heavy the bats were: